LabShengLi/nanome/docs/Usage.md

 ```
 Param`--guppyDir=[guppy-installation-directory]` is the Guppy software installation base directory, `--conda_base_dir [conda-dir]` is conda software base directory, `--conda_name [conda-env-dir]` is conda environment base directory.

-# 7. Adding a new module/tool
+# 7. Add a new module/tool

-NANOME support adding new methylation-calling module in a rapid way, without touching the main pipeline codes.
-Users only need to specify the container and methylation calling command line interface in a configuration file.
+NANOME support adding any new methylation-calling module in a rapid way, without touching the main pipeline codes.
+Users only need to specify the container and methylation calling command line interface for each new tool in a configuration file.

 Below is the sample configuration text for adding new tool in NANOME ([conf/modules/newmodules.config](https://github.com/TheJacksonLaboratory/nanome/blob/robust6/conf/modules/newmodules.config)).
 There are two params predefined to be used in script: `${input}`: basecalling input, `${genome}`: reference genome.
 ```angular2html